searls/rubbycop/manual/configuration.md

 ## Configuration

-The behavior of RuboCop can be controlled via the [.rubocop.yml](https://github.com/bbatsov/rubocop/blob/master/.rubocop.yml) configuration file.
+The behavior of RubbyCop can be controlled via the [.rubocop.yml](https://github.com/bbatsov/rubocop/blob/master/.rubocop.yml) configuration file.
 It makes it possible to enable/disable certain cops (checks) and to alter their behavior if they accept any parameters.
 The file can be placed either in your home directory or in some project directory.

-RuboCop will start looking for the configuration file in the directory where the inspected file is and continue its way up to the root directory.
+RubbyCop will start looking for the configuration file in the directory where the inspected file is and continue its way up to the root directory.

 The file has the following format: